 - spinal injuries or infections

 People with a family history of scoliosis are more likely to develop the condition.
-Girls are more likely to have a more severe form of scoliosis than boys.
+People with a vagina are more likely to have a more severe form of scoliosis than those with a penis.

 A physical exam of your spine is the first step your doctor takes to see if you have scoliosis.
 Your doctor may also order some imaging tests to get a closer look at your spine.